At Premera, we serve more than 2.6 million people—from individuals and families to Fortune 100 employer groups.

 In addition, our plans, tools, and health support resources empower your employees and their covered dependents to take control of their health and healthcare dollars, ultimately helping you manage costs and improve employee productivity.

-You told us what you wanted in a health plan, and we listened.
-For 2019, Premera Blue Cross Blue Shield of Alaska is offering a collection of medical, pharmacy, dental, vision, and hearing options designed to meet both your business needs and budget.
+Premera Blue Cross Blue Shield of Alaska is offering a collection of medical, pharmacy, dental, vision, and hearing options with an extensive provider network built for quality and value.

 LifeWise Assurance Company*, assists groups to create just the right Medical Stop Loss for their needs.
 This product provides employers that elect to self-fund their medical plan a reinsurance contract to protect them from catastrophic losses.